Skip to content

 = 10T

-The timing diagram of the instruction POP Rp is shown in the figure below.
+The timing diagram of the instruction POP Rp is shown in Figure 5.

 Timing diagram of Instruction PUSH